-Various tools and approaches are used to support the pupils at Winnington Park and this policy should be read alongside our safeguarding policy and anti-bullying policy.
+Various tools and approaches are used to support the pupils at Winnington Park and this policy should be read alongside our Safeguarding Policy and Anti-bullying Policy.
 A non-exhaustive list includes: two Emotional Literacy Support Assistants in role; a family support worker; a lunchtime nurture room; 'Theraplay' sessions; social skills interventions; trauma informed practice; attachment friendly practice; ParentTalk training available for parents; new ways of working; extended transitions for SEND children; staff are trained in emotionally based school non-attendance.
-Phys Kids - Year 5 pupils are trained and deliver Phys Kids to younger pupils to provide physical activity during lunch time and teach activity games to promote good behaviour on the playground.
+Phys Kids - Year 6 pupils are trained and deliver Phys Kids to younger pupils to provide physical activity during lunch time and teach activity games to promote good behaviour on the playground.
 Peer Mentors - Year 6 pupils are trained as Peer Mentors and have responsibility for supporting younger pupils to develop strategies to work out fall-outs and low-level issues and supported and trained by a senior member of staff.
-Constructive lunchtime activities are offered through the employment of sports coaches three times a week, PTA volunteers and teaching assistants lead games and gardening clubs.
+A wide range of constructive lunchtime activities are offered through the employment of sports coaches four times a week, PTA volunteers and teaching assistants and teachers lead games groups, 'quiet lunch' and gardening clubs.